suixinsuo/olympus-protocol/docs/redeem.md

 ##### Returns

-True if is still in progress.
+True when is still in progress.
-In this case we must keep calling until in progress returns false.
+In this case, we must keep calling until in progress returns false.
 False if all request has been redeemed.

 #### Example code